Fluffernuttersandwich/Smorgasbord/README.md

 ## FAQs

-**1. Why did you leave the Vortex Collection Nexus Mods Manager system?**
+**1. Why did you leave the Vortex Collection Nexus Mods Manager system?
+Why do you hate on Vortex**

 After a recent Vortex update, it broke the stability of Load Orders.